 The particulars are proprietary, but we know the ultimate win is based on three factors in roughly this order:

 Since having a comparatively low price is one of the most important aspects of winning the Buy Box, without competitive pricing your products won’t sell.
 Beyond a low price, few things delight online consumers more than getting what they want quickly.

 3. Amazon Success: Delivery Factor

-Creating a consistent and reliable shopping experience which is second-to-none means making sure the product is delivered quickly as often as possible.
+Creating a consistent and reliable shopping experience that is second-to-none means making sure the product is delivered quickly as often as possible.
 This is a pain point for many businesses.